Academic Catalog

 The student will be able to:

-C. Analyze audio from an existing film or video project.
+2. Analyze audio from an existing film or video project.

-F. Create sound effects and original sound clips for dynamic media.
+5. Create sound effects and original sound clips for dynamic media.

-I. Output a final mix in a format that is appropriate for digital distribution.
+7. Output a final mix in a format that is appropriate for digital distribution.

 Course Content

-1. Synchronizing audio to video.
+1. Synchronizing audio to video

-2. Editing techniques for dialog, music, sound effects, and ambient sound.
+2. Editing techniques for dialog, music, sound effects, and ambient sound

-3. Basic mixing concepts including automation and metering.
+3. Basic mixing concepts, including automation and metering

-4. Routing signals for stereo mixing and stem export.
+4. Routing signals for stereo mixing and stem export

-5. Exporting finished audio for integration in digital media projects.
+5. Exporting finished audio for integration in digital media projects

-B. Planning and assembly of video/audio projects.
+2. Planning and assembly of video/audio projects

-1. Overview of the process of pre-production, production and post-production in digital audio, multi-track linear and non-linear editing digital input and output options.
+1. Overview of the process of pre-production, production, and post-production in digital audio; multi-track linear and non-linear editing; digital input and output options

-2. Acquiring sound effects assets through recording or commercial libraries.
+2. Acquiring sound effects assets through recording or commercial libraries

-1. Traditional film audio and the history of sound in film.
+1. Traditional film audio and the history of sound in film

-2. Contemporary audio techniques in the digital domain.
+2. Contemporary audio techniques in the digital domain

 Lab Content

-Lab content includes topics such as digital audio workstation setup, working with studio equipment and field recording devices to record original sounds, searching commercial sound libraries for appropriate sound elements, editing sounds to create complex sound effects, synchronizing sounds to picture, signal flow and routing to prepare to mix soundtracks, mixing, mastering and outputting final files for standard distribution formats.
-Participate in group and individual project work to produce digital projects while exploring audio production applications and media sound design for broadcast, web, live and other distribution methods.
+Lab content includes topics such as: digital audio workstation setup; working with studio equipment and field recording devices to record original sounds; searching commercial sound libraries for appropriate sound elements; editing sounds to create complex sound effects; synchronizing sounds to picture; signal flow and routing to prepare to mix soundtracks; mixing, mastering, and outputting final files for standard distribution formats.
+Participate in group and individual project work to produce digital projects while exploring audio production applications and media sound design for broadcast, web, live, and other distribution methods.

 Special Facilities and/or Equipment